PayalOjha888/Zimetrics-Round-2/README.md

 5. Future Improvements

 - Frontend Integration (React.js)
-Logic: I plan to build a full-featured Dashboard using React.js and Material-UI (or Bootstrap).
+Logic: I plan to build a full-featured Dashboard using React.js and Tailwind CSS.
 This will include a responsive table to display the library inventory, intuitive forms for adding new books, and a real-time search bar for instant filtering.

    Why: This will eliminate the dependency on API clients like Postman for end-users and provide a seamless, user-friendly experience.

 - Global Exception Handling
 Logic: Currently, the API returns default Spring Boot error stack traces.
 I intend to implement a @ControllerAdvice class to intercept exceptions and return standardized, clean JSON error responses (e.g., specific messages for 404 Not Found or 400 Bad Request).

   Why: Professional error handling makes the API more secure, predictable, and easier for frontend developers to integrate with.

 - Pagination and Sorting
 Logic: As the library inventory grows to thousands of records, fetching all data at once will impact performance.
 I plan to implement the Pageable interface in the Service layer to allow for paginated results and alphabetical sorting of book titles.

   Why: This will significantly improve the API's scalability and reduce memory consumption on both the server and client sides.